 Larry Habegger Reflects on TT & Book Passage

 The 2013 Book Passage Travel Writers & Photographers Conference was, as usual, an extraordinary four days of inspiration and transformation.
 TT Executive Editor Larry Habegger shares some thoughts on his experience there, including a tribute TT received in a "toast to Travelers' Tales."

 Fresh Look at Berlin Old and New

-Check out our latest book, Ghost Dance in Berlin, an unlikely declaration of love by the American-born son of German-speaking Jewish refugees.
+Ghost Dance in Berlin is an unlikely declaration of love by the American-born son of German-speaking Jewish refugees.
 Peter Wortsman dances back and forth over invisible borderlines between present and past, drawing a poignant portrait of Germany's most storied city.

 Inspiring Memoir: Kin to the Wind

 In the early 1960s, a self-taught musician set out to travel the world with no money, following the grand tradition of the troubadour.
 With faith in the goodness of people, Moro Buddy Bohn played for the famous (Queen Elizabeth, Pablo Picasso) and the unknown, and his picaresque tale is the stuff of dreams.
 Engaging, charming, sometimes frightening but always good humored, Kin to the Wind will redeem your faith in humanity.

 In an interview with Traveler's Library, 100 Places in Italy Every Woman Should Go author Susan Van Allen shares how Italy has changed and remained the same over thirty years of her travels and the must reads in a travel library on Italy.